Andrealavi/compilers/LFMCompiler/README.md

 ### Steps to Execute
 1. Save the code in a file with the `.lfm` extension (e.g., `example.lfm`).
-2. Compile the interpreter using the instructions below.
+2. Compile the compiler using the instructions below.
-3. Run the interpreter, passing the filename as an argument.
+3. Run the compiler, passing the filename as an argument.

 ---